Tupolev Tu-22M: Modernization

-An initial attempt at modernizing the Tu-22M, Adaptation-45.03M, based around modernising the aircraft's radar, began in 1990, but was abandoned before reaching production.
+An initial attempt at modernizing the Tu-22M, Adaptation-45.03M, based on modernizing the aircraft's radar, began in 1990, but was abandoned before reaching production.
 In 2007, work began on a new radar for the Tu-22M, the NV-45, which was first flown on a Tu-22M in 2008, with four more repaired Tu-22Ms refitted with NV-45 radars in 2014–2015.

-A contract for a full mid-life upgrade, the Tu-22M3M was signed in September 2014.
-The aircraft is to receive a further modified NV-45M radar, together with new navigation equipment and a modified flight control system.
-A new self-defense electronic radar suite is fitted, replacing the tail gun of the existing Tu-22M3.
-Much of the new avionics are shared with the upgraded Tu-160M2.
+A contract for a full mid-life upgrade, the Tu-22M3M, was signed in September 2014.
+The aircraft was then planned to receive a further modified NV-45M radar, together with new navigation equipment and a modified flight control system.
+A new self-defense electronic radar suite was to be fitted, replacing the tail gun of the existing Tu-22M3.
+Much of the new avionics were planned to be shared with the upgraded Tu-160M2.
 As of 2018, armament was planned to be enhanced by adding the new Kh-32 missile, a heavily modified version of the current Kh-22, the subsonic Kh-SD, the hypersonic Kh-MT, or the Kh-47M2 Kinzhal missiles.
 In 2018, deliveries of the Tu-22M3M were expected to begin in 2021.

 On 11 May 2020, it was reported by TASS, citing anonymous sources in the military-industrial complex, that a test launch of a new hypersonic missile, not belonging to the Kh-32 family, was conducted from a Tu-22M3M.
-Reportedly, work on the missile was initiated several years earlier, and its test were expected to be completed "simultaneously with the work on the upgraded Tu-22M3M bomber".
+Reportedly, work on the missile had been initiated several years earlier, and its tests were expected to be completed "simultaneously with the work on the upgraded Tu-22M3M bomber".

-A separate, simpler, upgrade program (SVP-24-22) was being carried out in 2018 by the company Gefest & T, based on avionics developed for the Sukhoi Su-24 attack aircraft, including a new computer, a new navigation system and digital processing for the aircraft's radar.
+A separate, simpler, upgrade program (SVP-24-22) was being carried out in 2008 by the company Gefest & T, based on avionics developed for the Sukhoi Su-24 attack aircraft, including a new computer, a new navigation system and digital processing for the aircraft's radar.
 The upgrade is claimed to greatly increase navigation accuracy and bomb delivery.
 A SVP-24-22-equipped Tu-22M underwent trials in 2009, and the program was moved into production, with deliveries after 2012.

+In September 2023, it was reported that the Tu-22M3 have been modified to carry a missile with a payload capacity of 1700 kg.